Refurbished Medical Devices Market Size and Share

 Refurbished Medical Devices Market Analysis by Mordor Intelligence

-The refurbished medical equipment market size is valued at USD 19.01 billion in 2025 and is projected to reach USD 30.65 billion by 2030, reflecting a 10.02% CAGR.
+The refurbished medical devices market size is valued at USD 19.01 billion in 2025 and is projected to reach USD 30.65 billion by 2030, reflecting a 10.02% CAGR.
 Hospitals, ambulatory surgical centers, and independent diagnostic providers increasingly prefer refurbished units because they combine reliable performance with 40–60% savings on capital outlays.
 The growth momentum also mirrors hospital budget constraints, a turn toward circular-economy purchasing rules, and faster certification cycles for AI-ready imaging systems.
 A widening pool of private diagnostic centers across Asia and Latin America compounds demand, while digital auction platforms boost liquidity in the secondary equipment chain.
 On the supply side, original-equipment-manufacturer (OEM) refurbishers retain brand trust and command premium price points, yet independent refurbishers are scaling rapidly by targeting underserved geographies and niche modalities.

 Key Report Takeaways

-• By geography, North America commanded 40.02% of the refurbished medical equipment market size in 2024; Asia-Pacific is projected to post the fastest 11.38% CAGR between 2025 and 2030.
+• By geography, North America commanded 40.02% of the refurbished medical devices market size in 2024; Asia-Pacific is projected to post the fastest 11.38% CAGR between 2025 and 2030.

 Segment Analysis